-When can you see the star Alpheratz?
 This star reaches its midnight culmination – its highest point in the sky at midnight – on October 9.
-So it’s generally considered an autumn star for Northern Hemisphere observers.
-You can see it in summertime, too, of course; it rises late at night then.
+So, it’s generally considered an autumn star for Northern Hemisphere observers.
+Yet you can see it in the summertime when it rises late at night.
 And by late winter, Alpheratz is setting with the sun.

-How can you use Alpheratz to help find the Andromeda Galaxy?
-The Andromeda Galaxy, also known as M31, is the nearest large spiral galaxy to Earth.
-It’s the most distant thing we can see with the unaided eye.
-You need a dark sky to see it.
+The Andromeda galaxy, also known as M31, is the nearest large spiral galaxy to Earth.
+It’s the most distant thing we can see with the unaided eye, though you’ll need a dark sky to see it.
 Autumn is a good time to look.

-The early Arabian stargazers certainly saw Alpheratz as part of Pegasus, not Andromeda.
-We know this because the name Alpheratz derives from an Arabic phrase meaning “the horse’s navel,” an obvious reference to Pegasus the Flying Horse.
-According to Richard Hinckley Allen in his classic book Star Names, Their Lore and Meaning, Alpheratz was called Al Surrat al Faras (the horse’s navel.
+Early Arabian stargazers certainly saw Alpheratz as part of Pegasus, not Andromeda.
+We know this because the name Alpheratz derives from an Arabic phrase meaning the horse’s navel.
+This is an obvious reference to Pegasus the Flying Horse.
+Also, according to Richard Hinckley Allen, in his classic book “Star Names, Their Lore and Meaning,” Alpheratz was also called Sirrah, a derivation of another Arabic name, Surrat al Faras or the horse’s navel.